vbookshelf/Takkie-Translate-Offline/README.md

 - Can be run on an external SSD.
 - Runs in a virtual environment so other software on the user's computer is not disturbed.
 - Ephemeral data processing.
 No sensitive data is stored.
+- Easy to audit.
+Uses a single-file architecture.

 <br>